FourierIndustries-LLP/SSTuino-II/Documentation/SSTuino Evo Tech Details.md

 ##### EVT5-1: Ultrasonic sensor

 An ultrasonic sensor is a basic sensor that requires precise signal timing to produce correct results.
 As such, an ultrasonic sensor should be tested with the SSTuino for accuracy.
+[WORKING]

 ##### EVT5-2: HTTP(S) connected applications